-I (shannon) have thick hair— an attribute I did not appreciate when I was younger.
-I remember being so upset that my hair wouldn’t do a lot of the things that the other girls in school would do, due to its thickness.
-Now, I am so thankful for it.
+I (Shannon) have thick hair—an attribute I did not appreciate when I was younger.
+I remember being frustrated that my hair wouldn’t do many of the things the other girls in school did, due to its thickness.
+I am now very thankful for it.
 The older I get, the more hair I lose, right?
 So, at least I have a lot of it.

 What is Castile soap?

-We’d be remiss in not saying that Castile soap does not use any animal fats, which is rare in many soaps.
+We’d be remiss not to note that Castile soap contains no animal fats, which is rare in many soaps.
 Again, read your labels.

 Castile Soap Shampoo Recipe